z0al/react-native-styled.macro/README.md

 ## Features

 - **Zero-overhead:** Used styles are injected using `StyleSheet.create` API during compilation hence no runtime overhead.
-- **Variants:** Built-in support for Responsive layout, Dark mode, and more.
+- **Variants support:** Easily define style specific to Platform, Layout, Screen size, or your own condition.
-- **Customizable:** You can optionally override the default theme by adding `styled.config.js`.
+- **Customizable:** Optionally override the default theme by adding `styled.config.js` file.

 ## Table of Contents